br3ndonland/dotfiles/README.md

 #### [Keybase background](https://keybase.io/docs)

-- [Keybase solves the key identity problem: even if you have someone's public PGP key, you can't verify it actually came from them unless you exchange it in person.
-Keybase provides a unified identity for verification of PGP keys.
+- Keybase solves the key identity problem:
+  - Even if you have someone's public PGP key, you can't verify it actually came from them unless you exchange it in person.
+  - Keybase provides a unified identity for verification of PGP keys.
 Each device gets its own private key, and they share identity.
-It was previously challenging to move PGP keys among devices, but now it can be accomplished simply by signing in to Keybase.
+  - It was previously challenging to move PGP keys among devices, but now it can be accomplished simply by signing in to Keybase.
 - [Following](https://keybase.io/docs/server_security/following) someone is a way of verifying their cryptographic identity, not a way of subscribing to updates from the person like social media.
-- PGP vs SSL: SSL/TLS/HTTPS encrypts data in transit, but the storage provider like Dropbox, Google, or Slack can still read it.
-Keybase takes this further by end-to-end encrypting everything with PGP.
-Keybase staff can never read anything in your account.
 - Keybase uses the [NaCl](https://nacl.cr.yp.to/) (salt) library for encryption, which turned out to be a great choice.
 It's been stable and has avoided vulnerabilities.
 They also used Go to build many of the features.
 - The Keybase database is represented as a merkle tree.
 See [Keybase docs: server security](https://keybase.io/docs/server_security) and [Wikipedia](http://en.wikipedia.org/wiki/Merkle_tree).
 - Keybase doesn't directly run on blockchain, but they do [push the Keybase merkle root to the Bitcoin blockchain](https://keybase.io/docs/server_security/merkle_root_in_bitcoin_blockchain) for verification.